roberto-butti/some-drops-of-javascript/README.md

 While I wrote this  HTML-book, I also wrote some scripts to better understand the behavior of the functions.
 You can find these examples here: https://github.com/roberto-butti/some-drops-of-javascript in the _examples_ directory.

+> We are excited to invite you to join our Hacktoberfest celebration by contributing to the open-source book project.
+More [info here](HACKTOBERFEST.md)

 ### Requirements

 The code used in this book is tested with **Bun** and **NodeJs version 18 (LTS)**.